Methodology

 In view of size thresholds for case inclusion, the monitor reports almost exclusively on restructuring in medium and larger-sized firms; this size bias in turn leads to an overrepresentation of the manufacturing sector where company size tends to be larger.
 Variability of national-level media coverage of restructuring events from country to country leads also to country biases.
 This is reflected in higher levels of ERM reporting in some Member States and lower levels in others.

-Also, it should be taken into account that once reported in the media, the decisions announced by the companies may be changed for various reasons without necessarily giving rise to a second press article.
+Also, it should be taken into account that once reported in the media, the decisions announced by the companies may be changed for various reasons without necessarily giving rise to follow-up media coverage.
 We therefore underline that restructuring job losses are as originally announced; depending on the individual case, these figures may or may not tally with the actual final job loss or gain.

 Media sources